allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce unified output table.

 Overall processing cost of the full dataset is around $350 per day.
-It gives roughly $10,500 per month, and $127,000 per year.
+It results in roughly $10,500 per month, and $127,000 per year.

-## Approach to cost-optimization
+## Approach to cost optimization

-At the beginning of cost-optimization I drafted a couple of hypothesis:
+At the beginning of cost optimization I drafted a couple of hypothesis:

 - Physical resources are underutilized.
 - Physical resources has not the best price-to-performance ratio.